Centre for the Study of Legal Professional Practice

 Read more about the Advocacy Forum

-Susan Blake is the the Convenor of the Alternative Dispute Resolution Forum.
-Susan is also the Course Director for the LLM Civil Litigation and Dispute Resolution and teaches on the Bar Professional Training Course.
+Susan Blake is the Convenor of the Alternative Dispute Resolution Forum.
+Susan is also the Course Director for the LLM Civil Litigation and Dispute Resolution and teaches on the Bar Vocational Studies.
 Susan has written professionally focused books on alternative dispute resolution and on civil litigation.

 Read more about the Alternative Dispute Resolution Forum

-Stuart Sime is the Convenor of the Civil Litigation Forum and Course Director of the Bar Professional Training Course.
+Stuart Sime is the Convenor of the Civil Litigation Forum and Course Director of the Bar Vocational Studies.
 He teaches Civil Litigation, ADR and Company Law.

 Read more about the Civil Litigation Forum

 Robert McPeake is the Convenor of the Criminal Litigation Forum.
-He teaches Criminal Litigation at postgraduate level on the LLM in Criminal Litigation and on the Bar Professional Training Course.
+He teaches Criminal Litigation at postgraduate level on the LLM in Criminal Litigation and on the Bar Vocational Studies.

 Read more about the Criminal Litigation Forum

 The Convenors of the Legal Education Forum are:

 The Convenors of the Legal Ethics Forum are: